GENERAL TERMS AND CONDITIONS OF SERVICE

 Subject to the payment of the applicable Charges in advance, the Company will attempt to obtain SSL certificates that the Customer orders using the interface on the Company's website.
 SSL certificate orders will be subject to the provisions of this Clause .
 9.2.

-Charges in respect of SSL certificates are non-refundable.
+Charges in respect of SSL certificates are refundable within 30 days of activation date.
 9.3.

 SSL certificates will be subject to periodic fees as stated on the Company website from time to time.
 9.4.